 - For each essay assignment, you are expected to select a brand new topic and develop it in accordance with assignment guidelines.
 You CANNOT write an essay on the same topic you were writing before for this class or any other classes.
 Failure to meet this requirement will result in having a zero. - You may receive FIVE bonus points on an essay if you submit your rough draft to Smarthinking and write a paragraph (140-150 words), explaining the tutor's three main recommendations and reflecting on how they helped you improve your paper.
-You should turn in your writing and your Smarthinking draft (with tutor's comments) with the final draft in the same submission folder (see Smarthinking Guidelines in Brightspace).
-Each essay allows only ONE extra credit assignment. - You may receive FIVE points back on the first two graded essay assignments if you identify five writing errors, write them out, and explain them.
+You should turn in your writing and your Smarthinking draft (with tutor's comments) with the final draft in the same submission folder (see Smarthinking Guidelines in Brightspace). - You may receive FIVE points back on the first two graded essay assignments if you identify five writing errors, write them out, and explain them.
 This assignment should be sent to me as an e-mail attachment and should be completed no later than TWO WEEKS after an essay grade was published (see Error Analysis Guidelines in Brightspace).
-Each essay allows only ONE extra credit assignment.